gvwilson/sensibleadventures/cloudherd/new.md

 kick her mother aimed at his good leg even if the princess and the two soldiers couldn't, but Grappa Gas didn't flinch.

-The princess didn't seem to mind his directness, though Major Bonzon's eyebrows gathered like a pair of bull clouds getting ready to fight.
+The princess didn't seem to mind his directness, though Colonel Bonzon's eyebrows gathered like a pair of bull clouds getting ready to fight.
 "We did.
 The people understood what we were fighting for---we were humbled by their support.
 King Denpa's men understood as well, and